perkdrew/blocket-backend/README.md

 pytest
 ```

 A coverage report is included in the testing.
-For testing queries and mutations, a test, or mock, database connection would need to be implemented with SQLAlchemy and Postgres.
+For testing queries and mutations, a test or mock database connection would need to be implemented with SQLAlchemy and Postgres.
 As of now, they are being skipped.

 ## Conclusion